Recommenders in Ecommerce

 Possibilities

-Bain Capital Ventures (BCV) refers to this prospect as the "Agentic Commerce Era" (Friend, 2024), highlighting a period that could be as disruptive as the beginnings of ecommerce and mobile shopping were, where the brands who stay ahead of the increasingly acceleratingly pace of technological development, creative ideas, and time-to-market will be best placed to gain a competitive advantage, shaking out those who lag behind.
+Each of these efforts takes us another step closer to having our own AI shopping agents, and Bain Capital Ventures (BCV) refers to this prospect as the “Agentic Commerce Era” (Friend, 2024), highlighting a period that could be as disruptive as the beginnings of ecommerce itself, where the brands who stay ahead of the increasingly accelerating pace of technological development, creative ideas, and time-to-market will be best placed to gain a competitive advantage, shaking out those who lag behind.
 It is suggested that brands will need to invest more in new capabilities, technologies, and infrastructure to optimise the benefits and manage the risks of implementing AI agents (ibid.), and it is those with the agility to act quickly who will come out ahead.
-In this environment, it could be interesting to see how the original trailblazer, Amazon, uses the unique position it has since built across ecommerce, cloud computing, and smart homes to innovate and perhaps again lead ecommerce into a new era.

 Summary

-Here, gen AI and AI agents hold much potential in reaching a new level of personalisation that can more fully comprehend the context and nuances of consumer needs and the circumstances surrounding them through conversation and collaboration, simultaneously reducing the cognitive workload and effort involved in information-seeking, decision-making, and action-taking, whilst instilling the consumer with increased agency to define and fulfil their preferences more effectively.
+Here, GenAI and AI agents hold much potential in reaching a new level of personalisation that can more fully comprehend the context and nuances of consumer needs through conversation and collaboration, simultaneously reducing cognitive workload and effort in consumer decision-making.
 The key to unlocking this opportunity lies in not only leveraging AI to personalise the human-computer interaction, but to humanise it, creating more empowering partnerships with consumers.
-With such significant advancements being made in recommenders over the past two years with gen AI, the next five look set to be fascinating.
+With such significant advancements being made in recommenders over just the past two years, the period up to its half-century looks fascinating.

 Accenture (2024).
 The empowered consumer.
 Retrieved on 29 November 2024 from https://www.accenture.com/au-en/insights/consulting/empowered-consumer.